gnana-prakash55/StockBot-using-Rasa/README.md

 > rasa run actions

-To chat with the bot
+To chat with the bot in command line

-For command line chat

 > rasa shell